 - Do NOT work more than 20 hours per week in your on-campus job during the academic year.
 You may work more than 20 hours per week during the longer vacations.

-- Accept no off-campus employment of any kind without written permission from the International Student Adviser or, if necessary, the United States Citizenship and Immigration Service (USCIS).
+- Accept no off-campus employment of any kind without written permission from International Student Programs or, if necessary, the United States Citizenship and Immigration Service (USCIS).
 Beginning work without proper authorization is considered by the USCIS the most serious violation of its regulations.
-It is most important, therefore, that you consult the International Student Adviser before you accept an offer of employment or begin to work.
-The Adviser will assist you with your application for employment authorization.
+It is most important, therefore, that you consult the International Student Services Office before you accept an offer of employment or begin to work.
+The advisers will assist you with your application for employment authorization.

 - Make sure you meet eligibility criteria before you transfer visa sponsorship to another school in the United States.
 You must be a bona fide nonimmigrant student, must have been maintaining status at the previous school, must intend to pursue a full course of study at the new school, and must provide documentation that you are financially able to attend the new school.